The Meaning of Love (Michelle McManus song)

-"The Meaning of Love" is the second single from Pop Idol winner Michelle McManus, released on 26 January 2004.
-It did not match the success of her chart-topping debut single "All This Time", reaching number 16 in the UK and number 29 in Ireland.
+"The Meaning of Love" is the second single from Pop Idol winner Michelle McManus, released under the mononym "Michelle" on 5 April 2004.
+It did not match the success of her chart-topping debut single "All This Time", reaching number 16 in the United Kingdom and number 29 in Ireland.
 Soon after the single's commercial failure, BMG dropped McManus from the label.

-Music video

-The music video premiered in the United Kingdom in January 2004.
-It shows a man and a woman arguing before they make up and settle their argument.

 Reception

 Daily Record critic John Dingwall called the song a "great ballad"; a colleague of his, however, wrote: "Michelle's going to have to aim much higher...
 'The Meaning of Love', while good, isn't great."
-AllMusic journalist Sharon Mawer described the track as "a charity sounding record without the All Saints rhythm [of 'All This Time'], without the multi-vocals, and without much of a tune either".
+Writing for AllMusic, journalist Sharon Mawer described the track as "a charity sounding record without the All Saints rhythm [of 'All This Time'], without the multi-vocals, and without much of a tune either".

 Commercial performance

-"The Meaning of Love" debuted at #16 in the United Kingdom and number 29 in Ireland.
+"The Meaning of Love" debuted at number 16 in the United Kingdom and number 29 in Ireland.
 The single did not chart as well as expected.
-It spent four weeks in the UK Top 75 and three weeks in the Irish Top 100.
-Considered a flop, with sales of only 8,000, the media drew comparisons of McManus' fortunes to Popstars: The Rivals rejects One True Voice.
+Considered a flop, with sales of only 8,000 in its first week, one newspaper drew comparisons of McManus' fortunes to Popstars: The Rivals rejects One True Voice.